-Although branch-and-bound algorithms are based on enumerating the number of cycles/path in BPG, it is not necessary to enumerate every component in the graph, as both Shao et al. (2014), Chen et al. (2005) indicated that there are some specific patterns in BPG which can be fixed before the distance computation.
+Optimal Assignments Although branch-and-bound algorithms are based on enumerating the number of cycles/path in BPG, it is not necessary to enumerate every component in the graph, as both [11, 25] indicated that there are some specific patterns in BPG which can be fixed before the distance computation.
 In this paper, we will extend their result in our optimization methods for DCJ-Indel-Exemplar(Matching) distances.

 To begin with, we define some terms for future explanation.
 There are two categories of vertices in a BPG: one connects exactly one edge of each edge type (in this paper edge types are expressed by such as dotted, dashed edges etc.), they are called regular vertices; the other connects fewer or more than one edges of each edge type, they are called irregular vertices.
 A subgraph in a BPG that only contains regular vertices is defined as regular subgraph, while one that contains irregular vertices is defined as irregular subgraph.
-In BPG with two genomes Γ and Π , vertices and edges of a closed walk form a cycle.
+In BPG with two genomes $\Gamma$ and $\Pi$ , vertices and edges of a closed walk form a cycle.

-Theorem 1 In a BPG, an irregular subgraph which is a cycle of length 2 can be fixed before computation without losing accuracy.
+Theorem 1.
+In a BPG, an irregular subgraph which is a cycle of length 2 can be fixed before computation without losing accuracy.

-Proof Without loss of generality, the proof is sound for both DCJ-Indel-Exemplar and DCJ-Indel-Matching distances.
+Proof.
+Without loss of generality, the proof is sound for both DCJ-Indel-Exemplar and DCJ-Indel-Matching distances.
 We prove the theorem under two cases:

-- (1) For the subgraph in the component which only contains cycles, this is a case that is exactly the same as mentioned in Shao et al. (2014), proof. - (2) For the subgraph in the component which contains paths, since no type of the paths has count more than one (which is the count of a cycle), following the similar proof strategy in Shao et al. (2014), we can get the same conclusion.
+- 1. for the subgraph in the component which only contains cycles, this is a case that is exactly the same as mentioned in [25], proof. - 2. for the subgraph in the component which contains paths, since no type of the paths has count more than one (which is the count of a cycle), following the similar proof strategy in [25], we can get the same conclusion. $\Box$